MichaelTayler/AD8232-XIAO/README.md

-AD8232 Electrocardiogram monitor using Seeeduino Xiao
+**AD8232 Electrocardiogram monitor using Seeeduino Xiao**

+Visuals can be found in *ECGdemo.pdf*.
 Basic instructions for now:

 - Get hold of the hardware.
 Not difficult to find via the usual shopping websites.
 - Solder the AD8232 module to the Xiao using a 0.1-inch male header strip